 4. Limit App Permissions

-5. Stay Wary of Public Wi-Fi
+5. Avoid Public Wi-Fi Risks

 6. Keep Software Updated

-7. Be Alert to Scams
+7. Stay Alert to Scams

 The Bigger Picture: Privacy as a Digital Right